View Document

 3. feedback and input from university stakeholders, expert peers, employers and professional bodies

-4. compliance with legislative and regulatory requirements, the requirements of professional and discipline accreditation bodies where this applies
+4. compliance with legislative and regulatory requirements, and the requirements of professional and discipline accreditation bodies where this applies

 5. a considered, coherent and student-centred course structure aligned with the University’s Course Design Policy.